 How does air humidity affect human well-being?
 How to increase air humidity in an apartment: signs of “dryness” and ways to eliminate it How air humidity affects the human body

-Every day, the skin of each person is affected by various negative factors, such as weather conditions, the environment, and the ecological situation in the region of residence.
-The most negative effect on the skin is exerted by ultraviolet rays when exposed to the open sun or during normal tanning.
-But the influence of air humidity on the skin is also important, since there are many subtleties here.
+Every day, the skin of every person is influenced by various negative factors, such as weather conditions, the environment, and the ecological situation in the region of residence.
+The most negative effect on the skin is caused by ultraviolet rays when exposed to the open sun or during normal tanning.
+But the effect of air humidity on the skin is also important, since there are many subtleties here.

-Of course, every person noticed that on hot days and dry weather, as well as when staying in a dry wind for a long time, one really wants to drink.
-The body at this time requires a large number liquid, as it loses water due to external natural factors and needs to replenish these losses.
+Of course, every person has noticed that on hot days and dry weather, as well as when exposed to dry wind for a long time, one becomes very thirsty.
+The body at this time requires large quantity liquid, as it loses water due to external natural factors and needs to replenish these losses.

-However, even when drinking large volumes of liquid in the presence of dry air, skin cells do not have enough moisture to function properly, as it evaporates through the skin in large quantities.
+However, even when drinking large volumes of liquid in the presence of dry air, skin cells do not have enough moisture to function normally, since it evaporates in large quantities through the skin.

-Humidity is a measure of the amount of water it contains.
+Air humidity is a certain indicator of the amount of water contained in it.
 This indicator is of particular importance for the general condition of a person and his skin, and also affects the degree of comfort of being indoors or outdoors.

 For example, in the summer, on the hottest days, most people find it very uncomfortable to be outside because it is difficult to breathe.
-This is explained by the fact that when heated, the air is saturated with moisture (its evaporation from the surface of water bodies and soil), while the higher the air temperature, the more water it can absorb.
-As a result, on hot days, especially if it has rained before, people experience severe discomfort and breathing problems.
-Of course, this condition is also reflected in the skin, because due to the heat, increased sweating begins, which can lead to serious fluid loss.
+This is explained by the fact that when heated, the air is saturated with moisture (its evaporation from the surface of reservoirs and soil), and the higher the air temperature, the greater the volume of water it can absorb.
+As a result, on hot days, especially if it has rained before, people experience serious discomfort and breathing problems.
+Of course, this condition also affects the skin, since the heat causes increased sweating, which can lead to serious fluid loss.

-At low air humidity, the skin dries out very quickly due to strong evaporation of moisture, dehydrates, begins to peel off and crack.
-As a result, damage to the skin appears, which is not always visible to the eye, but, nevertheless, opens up free access to the body for a variety of pathogenic microorganisms that can provoke the formation of an inflammatory process and acne, as well as infection with serious diseases.
+At low air humidity, due to strong evaporation of moisture, the skin very quickly dries out, becomes dehydrated, and begins to peel and crack.
+As a result, damage to the skin appears, which is not always noticeable to the eye, but, nevertheless, allows free access to the body for a variety of pathogenic microorganisms that can provoke the formation of an inflammatory process and acne, as well as infection with serious diseases.

-In addition, with too high humidity in the hot season, the body sweats intensely, trying to cool the skin and protect it from overheating, not only losing water, but also forming a sticky film on the skin surface, on which dust and other impurities adhere.
-As a result, not only dehydration of the skin may appear, but also a large number of acne caused by blockage of pores and sebaceous ducts.
+In addition, when the humidity is too high in the hot season, the body sweats intensely, trying to cool the skin and protect it from overheating, not only losing water, but also forming a sticky film on the surface of the skin, to which dust and other contaminants stick.
+The result can be not only dehydration of the skin, but also a large number of acne caused by clogged pores and sebaceous ducts.

-If the air humidity is high, the body begins to increase the release of heat simultaneously with the intense release of sweat, resulting in a serious risk of overheating.
-In this case, not only the human skin suffers, but the whole body.
-At long stay in rooms with high humidity, a person may experience a general decrease in immunity, which results in not only skin diseases, but also various diseases internal organs, as well as exacerbation of existing diseases.
+If the air humidity is high, the body begins to lose heat simultaneously with intense sweating, resulting in a serious risk of overheating.
+In this case, not only the human skin suffers, but the entire body.
+At long stay in rooms with high air humidity, a person may experience a general decrease in immunity, which results in not only skin diseases, but also various diseases internal organs, and there is also an exacerbation of existing diseases.

-For example, with dry skin, a high level of air humidity will be useful, since the water in the air will become an additional source of hydration for the epidermis.
-BUT low level humidity with dry skin type will provoke the appearance of peeling and dehydration.
-In addition, moisture helps to smooth out wrinkles.
-However, with oily skin types, high levels of moisture can be a factor in causing acne.
-Therefore, quite often the condition of the skin depends on the humidity of the air in an apartment or other room.
+For example, with dry skin, a high level of air humidity will be useful, since the water in the air will become an additional source of hydration of the epidermis.
+A low level Humidity with dry skin will provoke the appearance of peeling and dehydration.
+In addition, humidity helps smooth out wrinkles.
+However, if you have oily skin, high humidity levels can be a factor in causing acne.
+Therefore, quite often the condition of the skin depends on the air humidity in the apartment or other room.

-In most cases, in winter, in apartments and houses, the air has a low level of humidity, which is facilitated by the operation of various heating devices.
+In most cases, in winter, the air in apartments and houses has a low level of humidity, which is facilitated by the operation of various heating devices.
 As a result, the skin becomes drier, thinner, and may show signs of aging.
 Therefore, in winter, the skin needs additional care, hydration and nutrition.
-It is also recommended to humidify the air in the apartment, using special humidifiers for this, or simply placing containers with clean water, the evaporation of which will provide additional moisture.
+It is also recommended to humidify the air in the apartment, using special air humidifiers or simply placing containers with clean water, the evaporation of which will provide additional humidity.

-As a rule, in order to avoid undesirable consequences and complications, cosmetologists recommend adjusting to a certain level of air humidity, providing the skin with the necessary conditions.
-With a low level of humidity, the skin must be treated with creams and other products for deep intensive hydration and nutrition.
+As a rule, in order to avoid undesirable consequences and complications, cosmetologists recommend adjusting to a certain level of air humidity, providing the skin the necessary conditions.
+At low humidity levels, the skin must be treated with creams and other products for deep intensive hydration and nutrition.
 Such products have a fairly dense structure, and their use helps prevent dehydration.
-However, with a high level of humidity, one should also not forget about moistening, especially in the summer.
-But here creams with a dense structure will not work.
+However, when humidity levels are high, you should also not forget about hydration, especially in the summer.
+But creams with a dense structure are not suitable here.
 In summer, it is best to use moisturizing gels that quickly penetrate the skin and do not create unnecessary heaviness.

 The concept of air humidity is defined as the actual presence of water particles in a certain physical environment, including the atmosphere.
-In this case, one should distinguish between absolute and relative humidity: in the first case, we are talking about a pure percentage of moisture.
-In accordance with the law of thermodynamics, the maximum content of water molecules in the air is limited.
-The maximum allowable level determines the relative humidity and depends on a number of factors:
+In this case, it is necessary to distinguish between absolute and relative humidity: in the first case we are talking about the pure percentage amount of moisture.
+According to the law of thermodynamics, the maximum content of water molecules in the air is limited.
+The maximum permissible level determines the relative humidity and depends on a number of factors:

 • Atmosphere pressure;